The lung-specific proteome

 The lungs are one of the largest organs in the human body.
 They are responsible for supplying the circulatory system with oxygen, which will then be transported to all other organs in the body.
 Inhaled air passes through the nose or mouth via trachea to the bronchi, and further through bronchioli, before finally reaching the alveoli of the lungs.
 This is where the gaseous exchange occurs; oxygen is exchanged for carbon dioxide which is transported in the opposite direction and exhaled.

-The physiological function of the lung is regulated by a complex molecular concert of specialized cell types, such as pneumocytes, macrophages, ciliated cells, mucus-secreting cells and endothelial cells.
+The physiological function of the lung is regulated by a complex molecular concert of specialized cell types, such as alveolar cells, macrophages, ciliated cells, mucus-secreting cells and endothelial cells.

 The pulmonary alveolus, where the gaseous exchange takes place, is composed of a continuous layer of epithelial cells overlying a thin interstitium.
-Two morphologically distinct cell types, type I and type II pneumocytes, line the alveoli.
+Two morphologically distinct cell types, alveolar cells type I and type II, line the alveoli.
 Alveolar macrophages are also present on the epithelial surface.
-The interstitium contains capillaries involved in gaseous exchange, as well as connective tissue and a variety of cells involved in alveolar shape and defense.
+The interstitium contains capillaries involved in the exchange of gas, as well as connective tissue and a variety of cells involved in alveolar shape and defense.
 The trachea, bronchi and bronchioli are air-filled branching tubes that include basal cells, neuroendocrine cells, ciliated cells, serous cells, Clara cells and goblet cells.

 Here, the protein-coding genes expressed in lung are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in lung.